Freedom to Speak Up Guardians Hub

 Resources and information to help you get more staff to speak up

-A Short Introduction to the Freedom to Speak Up Guardian Role
+A Short History of the Freedom to Speak Up Guardian Role

 The concept of Freedom to Speak Guardians was introduced by the Francis review.

 Sir Robert Francis carried out a review into the failings at Mid-Staffordshire and his conclusion was that there is a serious issue in the NHS with whistleblowing that “requires urgent attention if staff are to play their full part in maintaining a safe and effective service for patients”.

 Sir Robert made a number of recommendations to deliver a more consistent approach to whistleblowing across the NHS and the report identified the Freedom to Speak Up Guardian as an important role.
 Francis recommended that there should be appointed both a national Guardian as well as local Guardians in all Trusts.
 These would be appointed by the Chief Executive, would be genuinely independent and have responsibility for promoting a culture of safety and speaking up in NHS Trusts.